vasanthk/css-refresher-notes/README.md

 ## Floats:
 * Floated elements are first laid out according to the normal flow, then taken out of the normal flow and sent as far to the right or left (depending on which value is applied) of the parent element.
 In other words, they go from stacking on top of each other to sitting next to each other, given that there is enough room in the parent element for each floated element to sit.
+* Generally, a floated element should have an explicitly set width (unless it is a replaced element, like an image).
+This ensures that the float behaves as expected and helps to avoid issues in certain browsers.
 * The clear property has five values available: left, right, both, inherit, and none.
 Assigning a value of left says the top edge of this element must sit below any element that has the float: left property applied to it.
 * A rule that I have found that works nicely for my layouts is float first.
 That is, in my HTML, I almost always place my floated elements first in the markup, and before any non-floated elements that my float will interact with, such as the paragraph in the example above.
 Most of the time, this gives the desired result.